Natural England: Legal challenge

 Natural England was challenged in the High Court in 2006 by Peter Boggis, a pensioner who was protecting his house from erosion.
-Natural England claimed that as the site of Boggis's house, at Easton Bavents north of Southwold on the Suffolk coast was a Site of Special Scientific Interest (SSSI), the protection went against the interests of the scientific community.
-Natural England lost the case in 2009, when Mr. Justice Blair, the brother of the former Prime Minister, ruled that Mr. Boggis' "human predicament" was more important than the site's SSSI status.
+Natural England claimed that as the site of Boggis' house, at Easton Bavents north of Southwold on the Suffolk coast was a Site of Special Scientific Interest (SSSI), the protection went against the interests of the scientific community.
+Natural England lost the case in 2009, when Mr. Justice Blair ruled that Boggis' "human predicament" was more important than the site's SSSI status.
 Natural England won the subsequent appeal in October 2009.

 Firearms and wild bird control

 On 23 April 2019, Natural England (NE) announced that it was revoking three general licences in England for the control of certain wild birds using firearms.
 The revocation was made without consultation or communication.
 These licences covered 16 species of birds including several species of crow, gull and pigeon, as well as with non-native species such as Canada goose and sacred ibis.
 Natural England made the decision following a legal challenge by the environmental group Wild Justice which questioned the legality of the general licences.
 As a result, farmers were temporarily unable to kill these species without applying for individual licences.

-On 26 April 2019 NE issued the first of a series of replacement licences, covering the killing of carrion crows, and announced its intention to issue further licences in the coming weeks.
+On 26 April 2019, NE issued the first of a series of replacement licences, covering the killing of carrion crows, and announced its intention to issue further licences in the coming weeks.

 At NE's request, the Environment Secretary Michael Gove took over responsibility for the general licences from Natural England on 4 May 2019.